Detailed guides to painful problems, treatments & more

 Tags: medications, self-treatment, treatment

-Ten articles on PainSci cite Derry 2015: 1.
+Ten pages on PainSci cite Derry 2015: 1.
 Pain & Injury Survival Tips2.
 Icing for Injuries, Tendinitis, and Inflammation3.
 How to Treat Sciatic Nerve Pain4.
 The Insomnia Guide for Chronic Pain Patients5.
 Tennis Elbow Guide6.
 The Complete Guide to Chronic Tension Headaches7.
 Does Arnica Gel Work for Pain?8.
 Voltaren Gel: Does It Work?9.
 Complete Guide to Frozen Shoulder10.
 The Science of Pain-Killers

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.